MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/administering-a-multi-geo-environment.md

 See [Work with user profiles in a Multi-Geo tenant](/sharepoint/dev/solution-guidance/multigeo-userprofileexperience) for additional details and for developer guidance.

-## Yammer
+## Viva Engage

-Yammer is not a Multi-Geo workload.
-Yammer threads stored in Yammer will be placed in the _Tenant's_ central location.
-Yammer is rolling out a file storage change which will store Yammer files within SharePoint.
-Yammer files stored in SharePoint will be placed the SharePoint site associated with the Yammer group.
+Viva Engage is not a Multi-Geo workload.
+Viva Engage threads stored in Viva Engage will be placed in the _Tenant's_ central location.
+Viva Engage is rolling out a file storage change which will store Viva Engage files within SharePoint.
+Viva Engage files stored in SharePoint will be placed the SharePoint site associated with the Viva Engage group.
 SharePoint group sites are based on PDL logic as outlined in [SharePoint Sites and Groups](multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-microsoft-365.md#sharepoint-sites-and-groups).